jfroelich/rss-reader/src/ops/rdr-transform-document.md

 * add console arg to filters to enable logging by filter
 * I need to comb through the filters and remove all app-specific functionality.
 It should be parameterized, where the parameters are set here, not in the filter
-* For example, for the image-size-filter, I should be passing in a fetch policy that is defined here (or uses the rdr-fetch-policy), instead of defering to the default fetch policy or hard-coding the rdr policy within the filter itself.
+* For example, for the image-size-filter, I should be passing in a fetch policy that is defined here (or uses the app's fetch-policy), instead of deferring to the default fetch policy or hard-coding the rdr policy within the filter itself.